-The Bridge
+The Bridge (Fall Semester)

-Embedded within the Foundation Year Programme at IVS, 'The Bridge' is designed as an introduction towards department specific learning.
-The course dovetails on learnings from all four FP studios and draws from the spectrum of theory taught, allowing students to situate their chosen programme and enhance critical thinking towards future disciplines.
-The course is co-taught by FYP faculty and faculty appointed by the parent department.
+Embedded within the second half of the IVS Foundation Year, the Bridge is a three credit course designed to initiate a department-specific focus for our students.
+The course dovetails learning from all four studios and draws from the spectrum of theory taught through the year.
+The Bridge allows students to situate their chosen programme and enhance critical thinking towards future disciplines.
+The course is co-taught by FP and Department faculty.